Is Morality Improving?

 Even Paul recognized this when he wrote, “It is the power of God that brings salvation to everyone who believes.”

-Morality is a broad term but, in short, it refers to an individual’s inner sense of right and wrong behavior.
-This applies to either your own actions or the actions of others.
+Morality is a broad term but, in short, it refers to an individual’s innate sense of right and wrong behavior, whether alone or in a group.
 The goal of morality is to live a better life, not just for oneself but for everyone.

-Morality is a matter of personal judgment and should not be confused with government law or justice, even though the legal system is often guided by moral principles.
-It is society’s right and duty to pass laws and administer justice, but this has little to do with the individual sense of morality used to guide personal behavior.
-We may be able to legislate social rules of behavior, but we cannot legislate an individual’s inner sense of morality.
+Morality should not be confused with government law or justice, even though the legal system is often guided by moral principles.
+It is society’s right and duty to pass laws and to administer justice as a means to control personal behavior, but this has little to do with an individual’s sense of morality.
+We can legislate social rules of behavior, but we cannot legislate an individual’s inner sense of morality.

 Morality has nothing to do with so-called common sense, unless of course, one means good sense.
 But as the French philosopher, Voltaire, suggested long ago, good sense is not all that common.
 And common sense often has a strong cultural component, varying from person to person, society to society, and nation to nation.
 Without a doubt, morality should be reasonable, but it falters when subjected to social mores and the temperamental whims of individuals.

-Morality is not religion, although it can serve as the foundation for a budding religious experience because it opens the way for spiritual guidance and soul growth.
-This does not imply that all religious thought is moral.
+Morality is not religion, although it is the very foundation of religious experience because it opens the way for spiritual guidance and soul growth.
+This does not necessarily imply that all religious thought is moral.
 We cannot confuse religious doctrines and superstitious rules of behavior with a truly spirit-led morality.
 Instead, the spiritual quality of any religious belief or ritual is directly proportional to the degree of truth and morality it contains.

 In the Buddhist tradition, morality is the foundation of the Noble Eightfold Path, a religious path one must walk as the prelude to liberation.
 Any progress on this path requires the practice and perfection of such things as right speech, right conduct, right livelihood, and right effort.
 The very use of the word right explicitly defines the Eightfold Path as a moral mandate.